-Model Elements Opportunities Challenges Examples Geographically- Targeted Policies by Census Tract Inclusionary housing policies apply only to specifically designated census tracts A variety of relevant data sets are available at the census tract level No one metric can perfectly indicate a rapidly changing neighborhood housing market Census tract is not an ideal unit for calibrating policy in dense urban areas Charlotte, NC Voluntary policy that only applies to census tracts where the median home sales price is at or above the MSA median Tallahassee, FL Mandatory policy in all tracts where the MFI is greater than the countywide median Policies Limited to Specific Zoning Districts Inclusionary Policy applies only to specific zoning or planning districts increased real estate to understand the Washington, D.C.
+Model Elements Opportunities Challenges Examples Geographically- Targeted Policies by Census Tract Inclusionary housing policies apply only to specifically designated census tracts A variety of relevant data sets are available at the census tract level No one metric can perfectly indicate a rapidly changing neighborhood housing market Census tract is not an ideal unit for calibrating policy in dense urban areas Charlotte, NC Voluntary policy that only applies to census tracts where the median home sales price is at or above the MSA median Tallahassee, FL Mandatory policy in all tracts where the MFI is greater than the countywide median Policies Limited to Specific Zoning Districts Inclusionary Policy applies only to specific zoning or planning districts Public sector can take advantage of the increased real estate value in density bonus areas Challenge for development industry to understand the varying requirements and entitlements Washington, D.C.
 Mandatory policy applies to mid and high density zones within the city Austin also uses this model.
 Policies that Vary by Project Type Inclusionary policies calibrated by project type Applying inclusionary requirements by project rather than geographic area allows cities to create policy that responds to actual development activity rather than being limited to administrative boundaries These policies are very complex and therefore difficult to interpret and implement Chicago, IL Mandatory policy applies selectively to projects with 10 or more units that receive a specific zoning change, include land purchased from the City, receive financial assistance from the City, are part of a Planned Development in a downtown district Denver, CO the affordability target by Area Median Income (AMI) level varies according to construction type.